Rjected/inline-reviews/README.md

 **Comments not showing?** Check you're on a PR branch and the PR has comments.
 Try `:InlineCommentsReload`.

 **Ctrl-s not working?** Your terminal might intercept it.
 Try `:w` or `:Submit` in the reply window instead.

+## Contributing

+This plugin was built with a "make it work" philosophy and heavy AI assistance.
+The code is functional but could use some love.
+If you find something that makes you go "hmm", you're probably right - PRs are very welcome!

+Areas that could use improvement:
+- Error handling (currently mostly "hope for the best")
+- Performance optimization (we query GitHub... a lot)
+- Test coverage (what tests?)
+- Code organization (vibes-based architecture)

 ## License